FTTP checker: full fibre broadband deals

 BT Full Fibre

-Community Fibre offers powerful symmetrical (same download and upload speed) broadband in 23 London boroughs with speeds up to 1Gb.
+Community Fibre offers powerful broadband in 23 London boroughs with speeds up to an astonishing 3Gb!
 All packages are unlimited and available on 12 or 24-month contracts.
-Get broadband without a phone, or add inclusive calls for a low monthly fee.
+Get broadband without a phone, or you can add inclusive calls for a low monthly fee.

-Gigaclear is an FTTP provider that serves rural communities, delivering incredible fast broadband to areas that have been traditionally underserved by other providers.
-It offers speeds between 100Mb and 900Mb.
+Gigaclear is an FTTP provider that serves people out in the countryside.
+It delivers incredibly fast broadband to areas that aren’t served by other providers.

-Hyperoptic is an FTTP specialist available in selected towns and cities, including London, Cardiff, Bristol, Reading, Leeds, Liverpool, Sheffield, Glasgow and Newcastle.
-It offers a range of speeds up to 1Gb, starting with a cheap 30Mb entry-level package.
+Hyperoptic is an FTTP specialist available in certain towns and cities, including London, Cardiff, Leeds, Glasgow, Newcastle and more.
+It offers a range of speeds up to 1Gb, starting with a cheap entry-level package.

 Shell Energy Ultrafast

-Shell Energy Ultrafast has a range of services from 100Mb to 900Mb, all with unlimited data.
-Like other Shell deals, you also benefit from rewards and discounts, including savings on fuel at Shell petrol stations.
+Shell Energy Ultrafast has a range of services, all with unlimited data.
+Like other Shell deals, you also benefit from rewards and discounts.

-One of the UK’s most popular TV and broadband bundle providers also offers ultrafast FTTP internet, with a choice of 145Mb or 500Mb download speeds.
+One of the UK’s most popular TV and broadband bundle providers also offers ultrafast FTTP internet, with a choice of download speeds.

-TalkTalk was an early champion of FTTP, helping to launch the ‘UFO’ FTTP service in York several years ago.
-It now offers FTTP across the UK, with the choice of 150Mb, 500Mb, or 900Mb packages.
+TalkTalk was an early champion of FTTP.
+It now offers the service across the UK, with the choice of packages.